Best Beach 2023: Bay of Plenty spots vying to be NZ's favourite

-The Bay of Plenty region’s reputation as one of New Zealand’s favourite summer spots has been upheld with a strong showing in nominations for a competition seeking the country’s best beach.
+While Rotorua is famed for its lakes, it position in the Bay of Plenty region means the city is also within a short drive to a host of New Zealand’s best ocean beaches.

-Mount Maunganui, Ōhope, Waihī Beach and Otarawairere Bay are all finalists in the NZ Herald Best Beach 2023 competition, making it into the top 10 across four different categories.
+The region’s Mount Maunganui, Ōhope, Waihī Beach and Otarawairere Bay have been recognised as favourite summer spots for Kiwis this year, all named as finalists in the NZ Herald Best Beach 2023 competition.

-These include Beach Family Beach, Best Camping Beach, Surfing Beach and Best Hidden Gem Beach.
+The beaches have made it into the top 10 across categories including Best Family Beach, Best Camping Beach, Best Surfing Beach and Best Hidden Gem Beach.

-Mount Maunganui Beachside Holiday Park manager Mark Hales said his local beach was “the best in New Zealand” with picturesque views on both sides of the campsite.

-Hales, who lived onsite, said the main reason behind the campground’s popularity were the nearby beaches.

 Ōhope Christian Camp manager Paul Atkinson said his local beach had the “old school feel” many other spots in the region were missing.